linuxacademy/content-python-for-database-and-reporting/setting_up_playground.md

 - type CTRL-X and enter `yes` to save the file

-Restart your bash terminal to use the changes made using `source .bashrc`
+Restart your bash terminal to use the changes made using `source ~/.bashrc`

 ## Installing a Python3 Version